ray-project/ray/doc/source/serialization.rst

 Overview
 --------

 Ray has decided to use a customed `Pickle protocol version 5 <https://www.python.org/dev/peps/pep-0574/>`_ backport to replace the original PyArrow serializer.
-This cancels several previous critical limitations (e.g. cannot serialize recursive objects).
+This gets rid of several previous limitations (e.g. cannot serialize recursive objects).

 Ray is currently compatible with Pickle protocol version 5, while Ray supports serialization of a wilder range of objects (e.g. lambda & nested functions, dynamic classes) with the support of cloudpickle.